Updated: 11-06-25

-If you’re currently using FIBCs to transport/store hazardous materials, chances are you’re already using UN bulk bags.
-If you’re not, then read this blog and find out if UN bags are a good fit for you.
+If you’re already using FIBCs (Flexible Intermediate Bulk Containers) to move or store hazardous materials, you’re probably using UN bulk bags.
+If not, this guide will help you figure out if they’re right for your needs

 There are 8 different classes of hazardous labels on UN bulk bags: